Parking Lot Slip and Falls on Ice

 Slip and fall injuries can take time to heal from and severe falls may lead to disabling injuries that can last a lifetime.
 Consider hiring a North Syracuse Premise Liability Accidents Lawyer if you suffered injuries after a slip and fall.
 You may be eligible to receive compensation for pain and suffering, medical expenses, and lost wages.

 At Gattuso & Ciotoli, we offer clients four different areas of legal practice.
 Call us at (315) 314-8000 for a free consultation today.
-We are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.